eleyeth/Codecademy-python-solution/README.md

 # Codecademy-python-solution
-Solution to Codecademy's "A day in the supermarket exercise".
+Solution to Codecademy's "A day in the supermarket exercise" in python.
 This shows the final solution after multiple iterations.